MatheusRich/matheusrich.github.io/_posts/2021-04-22-mocking-made-simple.md

 Don't be afraid of this kind of code!
 As I said, there's nothing _new_ here.
 Is an old techniche used everywhere.
 In fact, [Elixir][elixir]'s guides [encourages this very approach][elixir-mocks]!
-They call it "mocks-as-a-noun" (in opposition of mock-as-a-verb).
+They call it "mock-as-a-noun" (in opposition of "mock-as-a-verb").

 One think to keep in mind: **we must keep the API of our fake logger in sync with the original one**.
 This is important because we don't want our tests passing but our production code failing.
 So